 2. Adjust the Top Link

 When taking on a scraping project, start by adjusting the top link so the cutting blades (front and rear) are touching the ground.
 Doing so will promote a basic smoothing action.
-If you want to scrape more aggressively, simply shorten the top link so the blade is angled forwards.
+If you want your box blade for a tractor to scrape more aggressively, simply shorten the top link so the blade is angled forwards.